 - ⅓ cup cacao powder

-- ¼ cup coconut oil - melted and cooled, plus 1 Tbsp for the melted chocolate
+- ¼ cup coconut oil - melted and cooled, plus 1 tablespoon for the melted chocolate

 - ¼ cup maple syrup